Skip to main content

 Academic Experience

 SJU students enrolled through PACE will take inclusive, SJU classes for-credit, or on an audit basis (not for-credit)*.
-The 4-year certificate program consists of 17 General Education Program (GEP) courses and 7-10 core (elective) courses, chosen based on the student’s interests, goals, and career aspirations, as a part of the person-centered planning process.
-Students will participate in 3 academic courses per semester.
-They may also choose to take an additional Special Topics course, which focuses on a student-selected topic that is not covered in a regularly-offered course; for example, if a student would like to travel to work and school independently in the future, a Special Topics course may require the student to learn about the public transit system.
+For the class of 2029 and beyond, the 4-year certificate program consists of 14 core courses and 2 overlay requirements [see Cornerstone Core Curriculum (CCC)] and at least 10 elective courses, chosen based on the student’s interests, goals, and career aspirations through the person-centered planning process.
+Students will participate in at least 3 academic courses per semester; they may choose to take an additional 4th course (as long as they do not exceed 11 credits per semester).

 At the beginning of each semester, the PACE program will work collaboratively with the course instructors to determine meaningful course objectives for the student in order to establish an Individualized Learning Contract and appropriate learning outcomes for each student.